-Freshman, Sophomores, and Juniors have the opportunity to observe therapy sessions
+Freshmen, Sophomores, and Juniors have the opportunity to observe therapy sessions

-and seniors gain clinical experience
+and seniors gain clinical experience.

 You can gain research experience in the Phon Farm, Motor Speech Lab, Sociophonetics

-Lab and the Language Learning Lab
+Lab and the Language Learning Lab.

 Opportunity to take courses in American Sign Language, manually coded English and

 Opportunity to take courses in Deaf Education and learn about Deaf Culture.